lacaulac/RSAoverIRC/README.md

 # RSA over IRC
 RSAoverIRC is an IRC client which main feature is using RSA keys to encrypt any communications.
-This leads to only being able to communicate with other RSAoverIRC clients or other software that might be using the same layered-on-top protocol.
+This leads to being able to communicate with other RSAoverIRC clients or other software that might be using the same layered-on-top protocol.
-A clear-text feature should be included in the future.
+You can communicate in clear text too.

+## Disclaimer
+This is mostly a proof-of-concept and an entertainment project.
+I'm aware of some flaws this could present and might try to fix those too.

+## How to use
+For the time being, you just need to start the program.
+You'll see a list of public keys being registered, which are users you can send messages to.
+Just type your message in the following format: `destination:Message`
+eg: `lacaulac:Hi.
+This is a test message.`

 ## Configuration
 There isn't much to do here as of yet, but the most plausible way to configure would be command-line arguments or a config file that could be provided by such command line arguments.